France · · 17 min read

 Once again, Bordeaux ranks very well and is topping the charts, this time as one of the best destinations in France to retire.

-Many reasons that make Bordeaux one of the best places to live in France for families also make it highly attractive for retirees.
+Many reasons make Bordeaux one of the best places for families to live in France, and it is also highly attractive for retirees.
 Great leisure facilities, excellent infrastructure, the wine and food culture, fantastic entertainment all year round, and stunning architecture are some of the reasons why so many expat retirees fall in love with Bordeaux.

 Bordeaux is the perfect location for an active retirement.
 If you want the freedom to splash in the Atlantic in summer and go skiing in winter while being able to attend entertainment events all year round, you need to investigate Bordeaux.
 You won’t get bored.